 Procedures For Making A Portable Pitching Mound

-Make sure to thoroughly read the next sections before starting any work, so you will know how to make each section and ensure you have all the correct tools and materials before you start any work on it.
+Make sure to thoroughly read the next sections before starting any work, so you will know how to make each section and ensure you have all the correct tools and materials before you start any work.

-- Firstly you will want to take the plywood piece which you are using and make it 48 inches in length and then 6 inches wide.
+- First, cut the plywood piece and make it 48 inches long and 6 inches wide.
 The easiest way to get a straight cut on this is to utilize a table saw if you have access to one.

-- For this step you will want to use 4 8 feet length and 6 inch width boards.
-Using these you will want to place one of the boards in front of you.
-One of these boards will be the left side and then another will be the right side of your plywood (looking from your POV)
+- Use one of the four 8 feet long and 6-inch width boards.
+Place one of the boards in front of you.
+One of these boards will be the left side and then another will be the right side of your plywood (looking from your POV).

-- Then you will want to get 24 inches of length off of the left end, and then mark this point.
-After this you want to draw a line which goes straight from this point and then take it to the end.
+- Cut 24 inches of length off of the left end, and then mark this point.
+Next, draw a line that goes straight from this point and then take it to the end.
 Because this is a pitching mound which is 6 inches, the starting point will be 6 inches high.
-The line will descend towards the right, and will then stop 2 inches high.
+The line will descend towards the right and will then stop two inches high.

-- Then you want to cut the board on a straight line and do this using a table saw, doing this will give you the best pitching mound angle of slope.
+- Cut the board in a straight line.
+If possible, do this using a table saw, as it will give you the best pitching mound angle of slope.

-Looking at the plywood board you have, it will have 4 main components, these are:
+Looking at the plywood board, you will have four main components:

-- The first component being the 6 inch tall rear end
+- The first component is the 6-inch tall rear end

 - The front end plywood is 2 inches high

-- The base which is flat is 24 inches in length
+- The flat base is 24 inches in length

-You will then want to repeat this process to ensure you have 3 shapes which are identical which will end up being use as the support for the mound.
+You will then want to repeat this process to ensure you have three identical shapes, which will end up being used as the support for the mound.

 Stand Base And Slope

-- You want to get a plywood board and then make it 24 inches in length and 48 inches in width.
-This piece is to be used as a standing base, and the other piece will be utilized for the downwards slope, you want this piece to be 48 inches wide and 72 inches long.
+Get a plywood board and cut to 24 inches in length and 48 inches in width.
+This piece will be used as a standing base, and the other piece will be utilized for the downward slope.
+You want the second piece to be 48 inches wide and 72 inches long.

 Before you start putting together the pieces which you have prepared, you want to ensure that you have used some sandpaper to smooth off any rougher edges as well as any rough pieces.

-Next you want to screw your standing plat as well as the slope onto the top of your base.
-Doing this you will want to ensure that your wooden boards will be perfectly aligned.
+Next, screw your standing plate and the slope onto the top of your base.
+In doing this, you will want to ensure that your wooden boards are perfectly aligned.

 You will also need to be very careful about the slope angle you have for your pitching mound.

-To ensure that you have as much stability for your structure as possible, you want to place in your secondary support pieces under your mound and place one in every gap of one foot.
+To ensure that you have as much stability for your structure as possible, place your secondary support pieces under your mound, with one in every gap of one foot.

-You want to make sure these are touching your standing base and will then slope with the support beams of the center.
-Make sure these are aligned horizontally, and the plywood pieces are flush on each side.
+Make sure these are touching your standing base and will then slope with the support beams of the center.
+Make sure these are aligned horizontally and the plywood pieces are flush on each side.

-Then you should make a pitch while you are working on the mound to get a feel of if it will need more support beams.
+Make a pitch while you are working on the mound to see if it will need more support beams.

-After this you will want to add 2 caster wheels onto the rear board and make sure that this wheel will be able to properly touch the ground so transporting your portable mound will not be difficult.
+Add two caster wheels onto the rear board, ensuring the wheels properly touch the ground so transporting your portable mound will not be difficult.

-Then you want to start cutting your turf into lengths of 8 foots and 48 inches wide then you want to use your glue to attach the pitching mound onto the turf.
+Cut your turf into lengths of 8 feet and 48 inches wide.
+Next, use glue to attach the pitching mound to the turf.

-Finally, you will want to apply your liquid nails onto all of the joints where it is needed.
-Once this has been done you want to add a rubber layer which is thin onto the bottom of your pitching mound.
+Finally, apply your liquid nails onto all of the joints where it is needed.
+Once this has been done, add a thin rubber layer onto the bottom of your pitching mound.

-This will make your pitching mound more stable as well as protect your surfaces from getting scratched by it.
+This will make your pitching mound more stable and protect your surfaces from scratching.

-When making your own portable pitching mound there are some points which should be kept in mind.
+When making your portable pitching mound, some points should be kept in mind.

-- If there are any issues with your measurement, the edges of the pitching mound may begin to stick up and if this begins to happen you will need to work out what has caused this issue.
-Make sure there are no pebbles or mud in the edges.
+- If there are any issues with your measurement, the edges of the pitching mound may begin to stick up, and if this happens, you will need to work out what has caused this issue.
+Make sure there are no pebbles or mud on the edges.

-- Make sure that this pitching mound is always going to be placed on level ground.
+- Make sure that this pitching mound will always be placed on level ground.

-- Do not start using this mound right after making it as you need to let time for the glue to settle first to make it durable enough.
+- Do not start using this mound right after construction, as you need to let time for the glue to settle first to make it durable enough.

 - Do not stand on it wearing metal spiked boots.